Back to all blogs

 Why Next.js

-Next.js is a widely-deployed JS framework, and its monorepo uses Turborepo for build caching.
-That makes it a useful proxy for any JavaScript monorepo using task-output caching: Turborepo, Nx, Moon, or similar.
+Next.js is a very popular JS framework, and its monorepo uses Turborepo as the build system.
+That makes it a useful proxy benchmark for any JavaScript monorepo.

-Task-output caching is straightforward: hash the task's inputs, look up the output, and if the output is there, skip the work.
-When most inputs match, a warm build is mostly cache reads.
+Turporepo's caching is straightforward: hash the task's inputs, look up the output, and if the output is there, skip the work.

 How we ran the test